 Let it back for thirty minutes.
 Once it has baked, turn off the oven, letting it cool down inside your oven.
 With this method, you do not have to use a chemical sealant.

 Caring for Your Sealed Mirror

-If it does become too dusty, you can wipe it off with a microfiber cloth that is slightly damp.
-Try to avoid wiping the painted parts with the damp cloth as much as you can.
+You can wipe it off with a slightly damp microfiber cloth if it becomes too dusty.
+Avoid wiping the painted parts with a damp cloth as much as possible.
 Do not use any abrasive material when you are cleaning your mirror.
-These can scratch the smooth delicate surface of the mirror.
+These can scratch the smooth, delicate surface of the mirror.

 Following these tips will help to make sure that your painted mirror will last for many years.
 Your piece will last longer if they are not exposed to direct sunlight constantly.

 - You should choose a sealant that gives you a glossy finish for the best results.